FatichOsman/FatichOsman/README.md

 - 👋 Hi, I’m @FatichOsman
-- 👀 I’m interested in data science, data analytics and machine learning.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning data analytics and machine learning.
+- 🌱 I’m currently learning CSS and Javascript.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Here you are... e-mail: osmanfatih96@gmail.com
                                        Linkedin: Fatich Osman